Looking For Lydia's Babies

 My grandmother, Lydia–my mother’s mother–had two babies out of wedlock before my mother and her three siblings were born.
 I didn’t find this out until they were all long gone.
 I’ll never know if my own mother knew this and kept it secret, or if she was as clueless about it as I was.
 My sister-cousins knew nothing, either.
 (There are three of us, born of Lydia’s three daughters, and we’re more like sisters than cousins.)
 We found ourselves mourning babies we didn’t even know existed.
 We cried for our grandmother and loved her even more.

-My grandmother was loving and funny and wise.
-She sang and made jokes and told us stories–but never about herself.
+My Finnish grandmother was loving and funny and wise.
+She taught us Finnish songs and made silly jokes and told us stories in her broken English–but never about herself.
 If we asked, her stock answer was, “Oh, nobody cares about those olden times.”
 We did care; she wouldn’t budge.

 Women in those days had miscarriages all the time, but these babies lived beyond infancy.
 They had names.
 They had the same father, a man who was not my grandfather.